 Update: Here’s another example, with a crew change on the iconic Series 500 Shinkansen.
 Note that the replacement crew consists of two people, but the woman is clearly the higher ranking employee: she steps forward for the hand-over, and later she is seen in the driver’s seat in the cab.
 Yes, there is a lot of saluting... the military precision with which rail employees do their job is part of the reason the service is so good.

-In this Japanese game-show/documentary on Doctor Yellow, the diagnostic train JR uses to keep the Shinkansen right-of-way running in prime condition, we see a couple of things: the female otaku on the platform when the elusive Doctor Yellow passes through a station, as well as the female driver at a shift hand-over.
+In this Japanese game-show/documentary on Doctor Yellow, the diagnostic train JR uses to keep the Shinkansen right-of-way running in prime condition, we see a couple of things: the many female otaku on the platform when the elusive Doctor Yellow passes through a station, as well as the female driver at a shift hand-over.

 For Real...